marhide/streaming-data/README.md

 `make dev-setup`

-If there isn't already an SQS queue for the application to send the results from the Guardian API to, you will have to create one with the following command.
+If there is not an SQS queue for the application to send the results from the Guardian API to already, you will have to create one with the following command.

+`make new-sqs-queue`

 This SQS queue will have the same name as the value of the `SQS_QUEUE_NAME` variable.

-`make new-sqs-queue`
+If the value of the SQS queue enivronmental variable has been changed, the current existing queue will be deleted and a new queue with the new name will be created when this command is excecuted.

 ### Running the application
 Once an SQS queue has been created, you can run the application, by using the command

 `make run-app`

+Alternatively, the application can be used as a funtion as part of a component of a larger programme.

+`from src.main import run_app`
+`run_app()`

 ### Parameters and different uses

+api_key -- The API key needed to access TheGuardian's API. 'test' should work in most cases. queue_name -- The name of the AWS SQS queue to send messages to. search_term -- Results from the API will only include this term. from_date -- Only returns articles from the API pubished after this date.
+Has to be in ISO 8601 format (YYYY-MM-DD). sort_by -- The list of articles sent to the SQS queue will be ordered according to the sort by term's corresponding key. sort_order -- Whether the articles will be in ascending or descending order.

+All arguments passed into the run_app function should be strings.

+Example:

+`run_app(api_key='test', queue_name='my_queue_name', search_term='machine learning', from_date='2000-01-01', sort_by='title', sort_order='asc')`

+#### Config file
+The default search funtionality of the application can be changed through the config.ini

+`default_search_term = machine learning`
+`default_from_date = 1900-01-01`
+`default_sort_by = webPublicationDate`
+`default_sort_order = desc`

+These will be used when the user inputs an empty string or when the run_app function is not passed an argument.

 ## About testing:
 Install the testing dependencies with the following command